 When you’re writing fiction, should you begin by creating characters, or should you concentrate on your plot?
 Authors tend to go back and forth on this.
 You can do either one:

 - Perhaps you’re inspired by a character, or…

 - You’re intrigued by something and want to write about it.

 I’ve been coaching a self-publishing author.
 She’s upset because she received unkind Amazon reviews slamming her latest novel.
 Reviewers mentioned cardboard and TSTL (Too Stupid To Live) characters.

 The author’s decided that with her current novel, she wants to focus on creating great characters first, then worry about the novel’s plot later.
 Unfortunately, however, you can’t separate the two; characters and plot go together.

 “Whether you kick off with a character you like or with a plot idea that strikes a chord depends on the kind of person you are: people-oriented or idea oriented.”

 I tend to go back and forth.
-If I’m writing a novel which is part of a series, I know that I’ll be writing about characters A, B, C, and D. I know I’ll need a plot for each novel which grows from that character’s problem and situation.
+If I’m writing a novel that is part of a series, I know that I’ll be writing about characters A, B, C, and D. I know I’ll need a plot for each novel that grows from that character’s problem and situation.